John Wesley Hardin: Captured and tried

 On January 20, 1875, the Texas Legislature authorized Governor Richard B. Hubbard to offer a $4,000 reward for Hardin's arrest.
 An undercover Texas Ranger named Jack Duncan intercepted a letter sent to Hardin's father-in-law by Hardin's brother-in-law, Joshua Robert "Brown" Bowen.
-The letter mentioned that Hardin was hiding out on the Alabama-Florida border using the name "James W. Swain".
+The letter mentioned that Hardin was hiding out at a lumber yard on the Alabama-Florida border using the name "John (or James) W. Swain".
 In his autobiography, Hardin admitted that he had "adopted" this alias from Brenham, Texas, Town Marshal Henry Swain, who had married a cousin of Hardin's named Molly Parks.

 In March 1876, Hardin wounded a man, in Florida, who had tried to mediate a quarrel between him and another man.
 In November 1876, in Mobile, Alabama, Hardin was arrested briefly for having marked cards.
 In mid-1877, two former slaves of his father's, "Jake" Menzel and Robert Borup tried to capture Hardin in Gainesville, Florida.
 Hardin killed one and blinded the other.

 On August 24, 1877, Rangers and local authorities confronted Hardin on a train in Pensacola, Florida.
 He attempted to draw a .44 Colt cap-and-ball pistol but it got caught up in his suspenders.
 The officers knocked Hardin unconscious.
 They arrested two of his companions, and Ranger John B. Armstrong killed a third, a man named Mann, who had a pistol in his hand.
 Hardin claimed that he was captured while smoking his pipe and that Duncan found Hardin's pistol under his shirt only after his arrest.